GULibrarySandbox/intro-text-mining-analysis-old/content/8-visualising_data.md

 ## Types of visualistaions

-The type of visualisations you can create and somwewhat governed by the types of data you are working with.
+The type of visualisations you can create are somewhat governed by the types of data you are working with.

-With structured tabular data sets we can generate visualisations using tools such as;
+With structured data or tabular sets we can generate visualisations using tools such as;
 - excel spread sheets,
 - RawGraphs
 - computational code.

-With unstrucutred data, <a href='https://voyant-tools.org/' target='_blank'>Voyant tools</a> will generate easy to use visualisations.
+With unstrucutred data, generally prose, articles, diary entries and alike, <a href='https://voyant-tools.org/' target='_blank'>Voyant tools</a> will generate easy to use visualisations.
+For more complex analysis and visualisation we can use Python code.

-- For mapping data we can use tools such as <a href='https://aurin.org.au/' target='_blank'>AURIN </a>
+For mapping data we can use tools such as <a href='https://aurin.org.au/' target='_blank'>AURIN </a>, and even google earth.
+For Aurin you will need structured datasets with coordinates.

 - other data types
-Sentence.